afreenbanu/cleaningservice_test/README.md

 # cleaningservice_test
 Repository contains files needed to test the robotic hoover cleaning service.
+The service is endpoint is http://localhost:8080/v1/cleaning-sessions

 # Implementation:
 Test Suite is implemented in python using [Robotframework](https://robotframework.org/) and python requests are used to test the service endpoint.
 Test Cases are written in BDD format using Gherkin style.